PavanRangani/docs/docs/prd/tasks/in-app-notifications.md

 - Nothing happens on click of any notification Message
 - When there isn't any messages in notification dialog, it shows proper message and image about it.
 - If a user updates the task name and the notification of that task is already available then the name of the task will be updated in that notification.
+- The maximum height of the notification dialog will be equal to the screen height.
+In case of overflow the scroller will come.

 ## UI Rules